lubrz/lubrz/README.md

 Welcome to my profile page

-💡 Tech guy passionate about photography and ml
+💡 Tech guy passionate about photography and science

 😄 Pronouns: He/Him

-🌱 Currently learning about RAG and LLMs
+🌱 Currently learning about Neo4j, Graph DS and LLMs

 👓 9to5 woking as a DevOps-Cloud Engineer